timlawrenz/bug-free-octo-guide/prdprompt.md

 * You must refer to CONVENTIONS.md for general coding conventions.

 **Your Task:** Collaborate with the engineer to outline and detail the tech spec.
+**IMPORTANT**: Ask questions in small, logically grouped sets.
+Wait for the user's response before moving to the next set of questions.
 Guide them through the standard sections below.
 For each section, please:
 1. **Ground suggestions in Context:** Base suggestions and questions on the feature details, the provided relevant models/packs, and the general `charity-api` context. **Explicitly reference the provided models and packs when discussing implementation.**
 2. **Verify Assumptions:** Before proposing specific implementation details (e.g., how a command interacts with a model, which pack code should live in), **ask clarifying questions** if the engineer hasn't provided enough detail or if you need to understand existing functionality. **Do not invent implementation details without sufficient context.** If repo access is available, refer to the codebase to inform suggestions.